Samohtechs/volaX/README.md

   After running the script and selecting option 1 (or 3, or 4 and specify your path and version as 2), you will then be asked to enter the image name/ full path <br>

     >> Enter name of image: /path/to/image
+  then

+    >> Enter profile name (leave blank to run imageinfo):

-  Pressing enter, it will run _imageinfo_ and bring you to the next prompt to allow you to enter the profile name which you can find in the _"Suggested Profile(s)"_
+  Pressing enter (if no profile specified), it will run _imageinfo_ and bring you to the next prompt to allow you to enter the profile name which you can find in the _"Suggested Profile(s)"_

     >> Enter profile name to use: Win7SP1x64